theo-armour/2021/one-page/theo-armour-one-page.md

 ## Mission & Vision

-I am searching for a mentor, a team to join
+I am searching for a mentor, a team to join.

-I want to help projects that survive without me
+I want to help projects that survive without me.

 I am a gifted amateur of tackling complex projects and responding with, mostly successful, demos that are easy-to-embed into existing workflows.

-For a few examples of my many efforts, please click on the links below:
+To view a few examples of my many efforts, please click on the links below:

 ## Architecture, Engineering & Construction (AEC)
 * Data manipulation: [Spider Viewer 2021]( https://www.ladybug.tools/spider-2021/spider-viewer/ "Pre-release" ) ~ [R12]( https://www.ladybug.tools/spider/gbxml-viewer/ "First widely-used release" ) ~ [R17]( https://www.ladybug.tools/spider-gbxml-tools/spider-gbxml-viewer/ "A popular release" )